ddsbook/blog/2014/drafts/more-than-one-way-to-skin-a-data-frame-subset.md

     .(category), mutate, stdev = rollapplyr(value, width = 2, sd, fill = NA))$stdev)))

 # prepare & crunch some data
+# melt so we can use geom_barplot easily
 t.with <- melt(t.with)
 t.ave <- melt(t.ave)
 t.by <- melt(t.by)
 t.ddply <- melt(t.ddply)

+# add a column we can facet on to show each method
 t.with$method <- "with"
 t.ave$method <- "ave"
 t.by$method <- "by"
 t.ddply$method <- "ddply"

+# combine all the timing data sets
 dat <- rbind(t.with, t.ave, t.by, t.ddply)
 # sys.self, etc aren't useful for this analysis
 dat <- dat[!(dat$variable %in% c("sys.self", "user.child", "sys.child")), ]

-# I want the factors in a particular order for the ggplot
+# put the factors in a particular order for the ggplot
 dat$method <- factor(dat$method, levels = c("with", "ave", "by", "ddply"))
 ```